Skip to main content

 After integrating an electronic signature solution into the existing HRIS:

-- Reduced legal risk from non-contractualised work
+• Reduced legal risk associated with non-contractualised work

 Conclusion